andrew/nesbitt.io/_posts/2024-06-24-from-zerover-to-semver-a-comprehensive-list-of-versioning-schemes-in-open-source.md

 ### [TrunkVer](https://trunkver.org/)

 **TrunkVer** is a versioning scheme designed for trunk-based development and continuous delivery pipelines.
 It automates version generation, embedding meaningful metadata about the build, such as timestamps and commit hashes.
-TrunkVer aligns with Semantic Versioning (SemVer) principles while enhancing traceability and auditing for every build.
+TrunkVer is structurally compatible with SemVer.

-Version Number Format: `YYYYMMDDHHMMSS.MAJOR.MINOR-gCOMMIT_HASH-BUILD_REF`
+Version Number Format: `YYYYMMDDHHMMSS.0.0-gCOMMIT_HASH-BUILD_REF`
 - Timestamp: `YYYYMMDDHHMMSS` represents the build date and time in UTC.
-- Major and Minor: Default to `0.0` for initial builds, incremented for significant and minor changes.
 - Commit Hash: `gCOMMIT_HASH` is the short Git commit hash of the build.
 - Build Ref: `BUILD_REF` is a CI/CD reference (e.g., pipeline ID or local for manual builds).